 These audiences also don’t account for the next phenomenon of cord cutters: the “cord nevers.”
 Cord nevers are the coming generation of viewers who have always been all-digital and have never had a cable subscription.

 It will be interesting to watch these numbers continue to evolve over the coming years with more and more people unplugging their cable boxes.
-Television ad spending will most likely continue to decline, making it more important than ever for marketers to have a digital advertising strategy in place.
+Television ad spending will most likely continue to decline, making it more important than ever for marketers to have a digital advertising strategy in place and the right solution to measure across platforms.

 About Kori Wallace